-Training for school staff in relation to SEND has included: key features of the SEND Code of Practice; Dyslexia Awareness; Every Child Counts and First Class at Number maths interventions; precision teaching; speech sounds, the School Start speech and language programme, Total Communication, Colourful Semantics and 'Bucket Club' (Attention Autism) in Reception; Autism Awareness; sensory processing; Lego Therapy; ADHD; functional (motor) skills; Jump Ahead, Write from the Start and Speed Up; ELSA training; developmental trauma.
-During the coronavirus pandemic, online training has been provided for new LSAs in Speech and Language and Autism Awareness.
+Training for school staff in relation to SEND has included: key features of the SEND Code of Practice; Dyslexia Awareness; Every Child Counts and First Class at Number maths interventions; precision teaching; speech sounds; the School Start speech and language programme and Total Communication in Reception; Autism Awareness; sensory processing; Lego Therapy; ADHD; functional (motor) skills; Jump Ahead, Write from the Start and Speed Up; ELSA training; developmental trauma.
 Individual members of staff receive training or advice from the SENDCo to enable them to support individual children or groups as appropriate.

-Specialist expertise is sought through referral by the school, in consultation with parents, to the following agencies: Educational Psychologist, LBAT, ASCT, Speech and Language Therapy Service, School Nursing Service, Occupational Therapist and Your Space Therapy.
+Specialist expertise is sought through referral by the school, in consultation with parents, to the following agencies: Educational Psychologist, LBAT Team; ASCT Team; Speech and Language Therapy Service; School Nursing Service; Occupational Therapist; Your Space Therapy.
+Referral to the CDC and CAMHS is made through the School Nursing Service.
 The school has a termly consultation and review meeting (CARM) with an advisory teacher from each of the LBAT and ASCT teams.
 We have an annual planning and review meeting with the Educational Psychologist and also use the service's telephone consultation system.
 The school refers children to the Speech and Language Therapy Service through our annual autumn planning meeting.
-The school is able to refer to the CDC and CAMHS, although an Early Help Plan may be required first, depending on the nature of the child's needs.